LeThiHongMinh/MITRE-review-papers/README.md

 Purba, Moumita Das and Chu, Bill and Al-Shaer, Ehab.
 2020.
 From word embedding to cyber-phrase embedding: Comparison of processing cybersecurity texts.
 2020 IEEE International Conference on Intelligence and Security Informatics (ISI).
 10.1109/ISI49825.2020.9280541

 Legoy, Valentine and Caselli, Marco and Seifert, Christin and Peter, Andreas.
 2020.
 Automated retrieval of att&ck tactics and techniques for cyber threat reports. arXiv preprint arXiv:2004.14322. https://doi.org/10.48550/arXiv.2004.14322

+Halvorsen, James and Waite, Jesse and Hahn, Adam.
+2019.
+Evaluating the observability of network security monitoring strategies with TOMATO.
+IEEE Access. https://doi.org/10.1109/ACCESS.2019.2933415

 Munaiah, Nuthan and Rahman, Akond and Pelletier, Justin and Williams, Laurie and Meneely, Andrew.
 2019.
 Characterizing attacker behavior in a cybersecurity penetration testing competition.
 2019 ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM).
 10.1109/ESEM.2019.8870147